 Lead by example when it comes to the treatment of animals.
 Teach your kids to respect animals and demonstrate the proper way to handle and care for them.
 Encourage your children to advocate for helpless animals and step in when they see animal abuse.

 Other steps you can take to stop animal cruelty

 Here are some other steps to take to stop animal cruelty on a local level.

 Fostering rescues is a free and rewarding step you can take to help stop animal cruelty.
-Most animal rescues will even provide you with supplies to take care of the animal while they search for their forever home.
+Most animal rescues will provide foster parents with all the food and supplies the animal needs while they search for their forever families.

-We hope this article gives you the courage to take legal and moral steps to help stop animal cruelty.
-Remember to report animal abuse when you see it, set a good example for others, and raise your children to advocate for voiceless animals.
-These small steps can make a huge difference for animals in need.
+We hope this article gives you the courage to take legal and moral steps to help stop animal cruelty and become an animal activist.
+Report animal abuse if you see it, set a good example for others, and raise your children to advocate for voiceless animals.
+These small steps can make a huge impact for animals in need.